 - Create your own favorite collection.

 - Find relevant images with the Relevance feature.

 - Lack of preset dimensions to download images.

 - Include ads and sponsored images.

-NegativeSpace have some different aspects compared with above sites.
+NegativeSpace has some different aspects compared with the above sites.
 The name itself also relates to the negative space concept in design and photography.
-Simply put, a negative space implies a blurred area which allows viewers to focus on the subject.
+Simply put, a negative space implies a blurred area that allows viewers to focus on the subject.
 This is how the team envisions themselves and attempts to create a community of passionate photographers.

 All images on this site have been taken by photographers from the NegativeSpace community.
 They are free of cost and free to use under the Creative Commons CC0 license.